Speak Your Truth

 (Even If Your Voice Shakes)

-A 4-week somatic writing workshop for women/femmes/nonbinary folks of color
+A 4-week online somatic writing workshop for women/femmes/nonbinary folks of color

 About your facilitator: